 - It is surrounded by the Southern Ocean (combination of Atlantic, Indian and Pacific oceans)

-- It is approximately equal to the combined size of USA and Mexico.
+- It is approximately equal to the combined size of the USA and Mexico.

-- It has a rough circular shape with a long arm extending towards South America.
+- It has a roughly circular shape with a long arm extending towards South America.

 - The nearest land masses to Antarctica are